David-Desmaisons/vue-ajax-handler/README.md

 - `loading` slot when loading

-- the default slot passing data as parameter in case of success.
+- `default` slot passing data as parameter in case of success.

-- `error` slot in case of error passing error as parameter in case of error.
+- `error` slot passing error as parameter in case of error.

 This a generic library with no dependency on ajax library, so